Should I customize my Shopify website? Undoubtedly, this is a question I am asked frequently.

 - First off, let’s stop and think if your business needs a high level of customization if you are a start-up.
 Most Shopify themes are well-equipped to help you come up with a good storefront.

-- Next, customization costs can be steep, especially if you are just starting your business.
+- Next, customization costs can be steep and affect the overall cost of the Shopify website, especially if you are just starting your business.
 The customization cost aside, we have realized that most beginners aren’t exactly sure of what they or their customers want.

 - When it comes to upgrading, issues might crop up when you alter a custom Shopify theme, especially if you have heavily customized your store.
 Yes, you might get help from your theme developer, but it is a tedious job!